-Online learning may just become the new norm.
+Online learning has become a new norm.
 A new format of education can open doors for students and create opportunities of accessibility in incredible new ways.
 However, understanding the delicate balances and unique circumstances of online and distance learning is key to being successful.

-Let’s explore the common challenges to distance learning, unique features of NuPaths approach to online learning, and the variety of programs offered in the digital format.
+Let’s explore the common challenges to distance learning, the unique features of NuPaths' expert-led approach to online learning, and the variety of programs offered in the digital format..

 Consider Online Learning